On the fractional susceptibility function of piecewise expanding maps: Introduction

 and, if $\phi$ is differentiable, integrating by parts, we get the \emph{linear response formula}

 Exponential decay of the series in the right-hand side of \eqref{LRF} is not as apparent as in \eqref{FDT}, since the derivative $(\phi \circ f_{0}^k)'(x)=\phi'(f_{0}^k(x)) \cdot(f_0^k)'(x)$ grows exponentially.
-However, the presence of this derivative should be expected when describing response, and Ruelle \cite{Ru1} pointed out that it was meaningful to view the linear response formula \eqref{LRF} as the value at $z=1$ of a natural power series, the \emph{susceptibility function} of $f_0$ and $v_0=X_0\circ f_0$.
+However, the presence of this derivative should be expected\footnote{See e.g.\ the heuristic argument leading to \cite[(2)]{Ru2}.} when describing response, and Ruelle \cite{Ru1} pointed out that it was meaningful to view the linear response formula \eqref{LRF} as the value at $z=1$ of a natural power series, the \emph{susceptibility function} of $f_0$ and $v_0=X_0\circ f_0$.
 In the present smooth one-dimensional expanding case, setting $z=e^{i\omega}$, the susceptibility function $\Psi_\phi(z)$ is the Fourier transform of the \emph{response function} $k\mapsto \int X_0 (\phi \circ f_0^k)' \rho_0 \, \D x$, that is:

 We have, integrating by parts,

 so that exponential mixing implies that the susceptibility function $\Psi_\phi(z)$ is holomorphic in a disc of radius larger than one, using that $X_0 \rho_0$ is smooth.